arrow-kt/arrow-fx/arrow-docs/docs/fx/README.md

 Since both blocking and non-blocking execution scenarios perform side effects, we consider running effects as an `unsafe` operation.

-Arrow restricts the ability to run programs to extensions of the `Enviroment` type class.
+Arrow offers an `Enviroment` type class to run a suspended program.
 Usage of unsafe runner functions (like `unsafeRunSync` in this case) is reserved for the end of the world and may be the only impure execution of a well-typed functional program.

 ```kotlin:ank:playground